alexandre-mouysset/holbertonschool-shell/README.md

 #!/bin/bash
 grep -c bin /etc/passwd
 display the number of lines that contain the pattern bin the in the file

+#!/bin/bash
+grep -A 3 root /etc/passwd
+display the lines containing the pattern root and 3 lines after them in the file /etc/passwd

+#!/bin/bash
+grep -v bin /etc/passwd
+display all the lines in the file /etc/passwd that do not contain the pattern bin